-Sequences and their regularities have been studied in birds^{3,4,9-11} and in many mammals including 40 primates^{7,8,12,13}, cetaceans14, hyraxes15, mongoose16 and bats17-19.
-Many bats rely on vocalizations for 41 intra-species social communication (e.g., ^{20-22}) often emitting sequences of vocalizations.
-Several previous 42 43 studies suggested that bat vocal sequences are not random.
-One such study showed that Mexican free-44 tailed bats emit sequences with different elements when they are directed at a passing bat vs. when they 45 are uttered spontaneously23.
-Another study focusing on the neural processing of vocal sequences in the 46 bat auditory cortex, revealed that neurons respond when the animal is exposed to certain sequences of vocalizations but not to others17.
-A third study examined the ontogeny of the production of bat vocal 47 48 sequences, and found a human-like babbling phase in which sequences or vocalizations are uttered by newborn pups24.
-However, none of these studies examined the potential information that might be 49 50 conveyed by sequences of bat vocalizations, which was the goal of the present study.
+Sequences and their regularities have been studied in birds^{3,4,9-11} and in many mammals including primates,^{7,8,12,13} cetaceans,14 hyraxes,15 mongoose,16 and bats.^{17-19} Many bats rely on vocalizations for intra-species social communication (e.g.,^{20-22}) often emitting sequences of vocalizations.
+Several previous studies suggested that bat vocal sequences are not random.
+One such study showed that Mexican freetailed bats emit sequences with different elements when they are directed at a passing bat vs. when they are uttered spontaneously.23 Another study focusing on the neural processing of vocal sequences in the bat auditory cortex, revealed that neurons respond when the animal is exposed to certain sequences of vocalizations but not to others.17 A third study examined the ontogeny of the production of bat vocal sequences, and found a human-like babbling phase in which sequences or vocalizations are uttered by newborn pups.24 However, none of these studies examined the potential information that might be conveyed by sequences of bat vocalizations, which was the goal of the present study.

-51 Focusing on the Egyptian fruit bat, we set out to determine the role of the sequence in bat vocal 52 communication and to obtain new insight into its evolution.
-Egyptian fruit bats roost in large colonies, 53 that can be inhabited by thousands of individuals, which frequently emit sequences of vocalizations as 54 part of their social interactions.
-Such sequences are composed of series of up to ~20 vocalizations 55 (henceforth syllables) with (100-200 ms) intervals of silence between them (Figure 1A-B).
-Sequences are 56 separated from each other by much longer (at least one second but often many minute) intervals.
-The 57 great majority of vocalizations in this species are uttered during agonistic interactions in the colony, where 58 each sequence accompanies a single agonistic interaction, and yet, manifest different types of information 59 (Videos S1-S2-S3 which each demonstrate a single interaction in the contexts: feeding, mating and space 60 respectively).
-In a previous study carried by our lab, Prat et al. showed that fruit-bat vocalizations contain 61 information about the identity of the individual emitter, about the context in which they were uttered, and to some extent also about the outcome of the interaction 25.
-Specifically, it was shown that 62 vocalizations uttered during agonistic interactions over food, space or mating can be distinguished.
-63 64 However, in that study, the acoustics of the vocalizations were analyzed in short time windows only, and 65 thus, the importance of the sequence for conveying information and their statistical regularities were 66 never examined.
-Because in the previous study, we have already demonstrated that short vocal segments 67 contain considerable information about the identity of the emitter, here, we focus on the contextual 68 information conveyed by the sequences.
+Focusing on the Egyptian fruit bat, we set out to determine the role of the sequence in bat vocal communication and to obtain new insight into its evolution.
+Egyptian fruit bats roost in large colonies that can be inhabited by thousands of individuals, which frequently emit sequences of vocalizations as part of their social interactions.
+Such sequences are composed of a series of up to \sim 20 vocalizations (henceforth syllables) with (100-200 ms) intervals of silence between them (Figures 1A and 1B).
+Sequences are separated from each other by much longer (at least 1 s but often many minutes) intervals.
+The great majority of vocalizations in this species are uttered during agonistic interactions in the colony, where each sequence accompanies a 1School of Zoology, Faculty of Life Sciences, Tel Aviv University, Tel Aviv, Israel